 If you are interested in a graduate certificate in infant mental health, visit the Barnard Center for Infant Mental Health and Development section.

 This multidisciplinary advanced training opportunity provides a foundation of knowledge, as well as practical applied experience, in clinical, consultation and leadership services in infant mental health.

 How to Apply

 Current UW School of Nursing PMHNP students should apply directly to Patty Betrus (firstname.lastname@example.org) or Yoriko Kozuki (email@example.com).
-Also, please fill out the following form designating your interest in the program and submit it to Justin McClanahan (firstname.lastname@example.org) or Jody Okamura (email@example.com).
+Also, please complete the following form designating your interest in the program and submit it to Justin McClanahan (firstname.lastname@example.org) or Jody Okamura (email@example.com).

-Non-UW students, including graduates of the PMHNP specialty, should apply to the PMHNP specialty under one of the following program options:
+Non-UW students, including graduates of the PMHNP track, should apply to the PMHNP track under one of the following program options:

 - Graduate Certificate Program in Advanced Practice Nursing (GCPAPN)*